kaushikb9/em-interviews/README.md

 **Series C/D Startups** - 100-500 engineers
 - focus on lot more on overall understanding of system design, people management, processes and past experiences
 - Lot of emphasis on scale, crushing business goals.
-There will be a lot of good structure in place with proper managment frameworks like OKRs
+There will be a lot of good structure in place with proper management frameworks like OKRs

 # Interview Rounds